Skip to Content

 In 2021, we bought another used Pontiac Vibe.
 It’s a road-tripping machine!

-This basic packing list is for a months-long, cross-country road trip in a small car.
-It’s the road trip packing list that we used for a family of four on our last big summer trip.
+Here’s a basic packing list for a months-long cross-country road trip in a small car.
+It’s the list we used for a family of four on our last big summer trip.

 To save money, and because we love being outdoors, we cook almost every meal outside and camp every night of the trip.
 It’s our favorite car-packing hack for budget traveling.